LP-Duality Theory and the Cores of Games: Introduction

-We start by studying a generalization of the assignment game to the $b$-matching game, in which an integral function $b$ specifies a bound on the number of matched edges that can be incident on a vertex.
+Our {\em first task} in this paper is to exploit total unimodularity in depth, thereby characterizing the cores of several natural matching-based games and the max-flow game.
+We start by studying a generalization of the assignment game to the $b$-matching game in which an integral function $b$ specifies a bound on the number of matched edges that can be incident on a vertex.
 We consider two cases: $b$ is a constant function and $b$ is arbitrary.
 We also define two types of characterizations of the core: complete and partial, see Definition \ref{def.char-complete/partial}; in the former (latter), optimal dual solutions completely (partially) capture core imputations.
 We prove that the cores of the two cases of the $b$-matching game exhibit these two characterizations, respectively.
 For the latter game, this leads to the tantalizing question of understanding the origins of core imputations that do not correspond to optimal dual solutions.

 We next consider a very general LP-formulation, due to Hoffman and Kruskal \cite{Hoffman2010integral}, given in Theorem \ref{thm.Hoffman}, in which the constraint matrix is totally unimodular and the underlying polytope has integral vertices.
-We define a natural game, the {\em Hoffman-Kruskal game}, which is the most general matching-based game we study; it generalizes the assignment and $b$-matching games, see Section \ref{sec.applications} for applications of this game.
+We define a natural game, the {\em Hoffman-Kruskal game}, which is the most general matching-based game we study; it generalizes the assignment and $b$-matching games, see Section \ref{sec.enforcing} for applications of this game.
 We show that optimal dual solutions of this game partially characterize core imputations.
 We next ask if there are sub-cases of this game, besides the uniform bipartite $b$-matching game, for which optimal dual solutions completely capture core imputations.
 We provide a negative answer to this question.

+In all the generalizations of the assignment game stated above, the constraint matrix has $0/1$ entries only.
+On the other hand, a totally unimodular matrix has entries from the set $\{0, 1, -1\}$.
+We next study the core of the max-flow game, whose constraint matrix has entries from the set $\{0, 1, -1\}$.
+The importance of this game and our results for it are described in Section \ref{sec.enforcing}.
+For other results on the core of the max-flow game game, see Section \ref{sec.related}.

 Shapley and Shubik \cite{Shapley1971assignment} had also obtained other insights into the core of the assignment game.
 Since the core of this game consists of all optimal dual solutions, it is a convex polytope, and they asked the question: What does this polytope ``look like?''
 They proved that if it contains two or more imputations, then it contains two ``antipodal'' ones which are maximally far apart in the core, see Theorem \ref{thm.extreme}.
 These two imputations maximally favor one side and disfavor the other side of the bipartition\footnote{Much like the top and bottom elements in a lattice of stable matchings.}.